kennytilton/matrix/README.md

 ![Matrix cell culture](images/mx-banner-red.jpg)

-Welcome to the "mono" repo for Matrix, the generic, point-to-point reactive engine that began as Common Lisp [Cells](https://github.com/kennytilton/cells) over twenty years ago.
+Welcome to the "mono" repo for Matrix, the generic, point reactive engine that began as Common Lisp [Cells](https://github.com/kennytilton/cells) over twenty years ago.

 This repo contains:
-* Clojure/ClJS version
+* Clojure/ClJS version;
-* a JavaScriot version
+* a JavaScriot version;
 * wrappers at various stages of development for HTML/CSS, ReactJS, and ReactNative; and
 * wrappers for XHR and localStorage, with more to come.